zfleeman/ffmpeg4discord/README.md

 # ffmpeg video conversion for Discord
-This is a Python script that takes an `.mp4` file as its input and encodes it to be less than 8MB unless specified otherwise.
+This is a Python script that takes a video file as its input and encodes it to be less than 8MB unless specified otherwise.
 You can change the file's name in a way that trims the file to a timestamped section.
 This script is useful when sharing large NVIDIA ShadowPlay clips quickly, without the need for a visual editor.

-This script showcases a 2-pass encoding methodology for the `ffmpeg-python` library, which is not well-documented on the web.
+This script supports a few ffmpeg video filters, like cropping and resolution scaling.
+It can be used in a variety of different audio/video workflows.
+It also showcases a 2-pass encoding methodology for the `ffmpeg-python` library, which is not well-documented on the web.

 ## Usage
-You must first have `ffmpeg` installed on your system. `ffmpeg` also needs to be registered in your PATH.
+You must first have `ffmpeg` installed on your system. `ffmpeg` needs to be registered in your PATH.

 Install the required Python package, `ffmpeg-python` with: